KdrOHS/KdrOHS.github.io/_posts/2024-08-01-applied-data-science-project.md

 - Topic 5 and 6 appears to be relatively distant from the other topics, suggesting that it represents a distinct theme or set of discussions.
 - The size of the circle representing Topic 1 is the largest in in the intertopic map indicates that Topic 1 is the most prevalent topic within the dataset, suggesting that a significant portion of the discussions within the r/ForeverAlone community revolve around the themes associated with this topic.

-## Recommendation and Analysis
+## Recommendation and Analysis (Business Objective)
 Given the LDA results, topic 4 and topic 5 seem to have some overlapping themes about relationships and social connections.
 While there are some differences in the specific keywords, the overall theme of both topics seems to be centered around relationships and social interactions.
 It's possible that these topics could be merged into a single, more comprehensive topic that encompasses both relationship-related and social connection-related discussions.

-The following proposed topics could be considered to meet the business objective of gaining insights into the specific challenges users face and determine what users hope to achieve through the online community for the purpose ofproviding online community support and resources to users :
+The following proposed topics could be considered to meet the business objective of gaining insights into the specific challenges users face and determine what users hope to achieve through the online community for the purpose of providing online community support and resources to users :

 1. Emotional Support
 - Focus : Users to discuss about thier emotional challenges, online community to offer peer advice addressing emotional challenges, and providing resources for mental health support.